LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

   Next, the user creates his own analysis step in order to be able to call up its functions.
   In the case of the `HalbachOptimisation` [@HalbachOptimisation] project, the function signature of the start function must be changed.
   This receives the result of the previous step, in this case the generated magnet data.
-  By optionally setting meta data in the universal bilbiothekt data type, constants can be replaced in the analysis function and made dynamically configurable.
+  By optionally setting meta data in the universal library data type, constants can be replaced in the analysis function and made dynamically configurable.
   The return result also corresponds to this data type so that subsequent steps are compatible and contains the magnet data with modified position and rotation data.

 3. **Generate fabrication data**